Lorenzooone/cc3dsfs/README.md

     libfreetype-dev
 ```

+Additionally, when compiling for a Raspberry Pi, install gpiod and libgpiod-dev.

 ## Compilation

 To compile the program, assuming CMake, git and g++ are installed on the system, this is the command which should be launched: